mwlovell/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
-How can you tell?
+How can you tell? the one functin is passed into the other
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the number output that is the '#' that was rolled. it could be any number from 1-6
 c.
 What is the lexical scope of `newRoll`?
+within the function

 ### Task 3 - Stretch Goals